Agility is the ability to adapt and respond to change … agile organizations view change as an opportunity, not a threat.

 Mapping Value Streams

-For every Lean Enterprise, identifying operational and development value streams is a critical.
-Once identified, value stream mapping is used to analyze and improve business operations.
-Figure 5 illustrates a simplified example of value stream mapping, in this case, for a few of the steps in a marketing program launch.
+Identifying operational and development value streams is a critical task for every Lean enterprise.
+Once identified, value stream mapping is used to analyze and improve business operations .
+Figure 6 illustrates a simplified example of value stream mapping, which, in this case, shows a few of the steps in a marketing program launch.